 SUMMER HOURS (through August 16) Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 5:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 1:00 pm

 An online brand refers to your professional image on the internet.
-From visual marketing tools like portfolios and infographic resumes to social media tools like LinkedIn, Facebook, and Twitter your online brand is comprised of any and all information created by or about you online and plays an important role in the employment process.
+From visual marketing tools like portfolios and infographic resumes to social media tools like LinkedIn, Facebook, Twitter, and Instagram, your online brand is comprised of any and all information created by or about you online and plays an important role in the employment process.

 Start identifying and building your brand by assessing your existing online presence.
 Any information accessible to search engines could be visible to future employers.
-Google yourself, remove any objectionable content, and update any outdated information.
-It is worth the effort to regularly clean up your online presence because doing so can improve your candidacy.
+Google yourself, remove any objectionable content, and update any outdated information.Set up a google alert to receive emails when there is new information about you based on your name.It is worth the effort to regularly clean up your online presence because doing so can improve your candidacy.